cldf/cldfzenodo/README.md

 `cldfzenodo` provides programmatic access to CLDF data deposited on [Zenodo](https://zenodo.org).

 **NOTE:** The Zenodo upgrade from October 13, 2023 introduced quite a few changes in various parts of the system.
-Thus, `cldfzenodo` before version 2.0 cannot be used anymore.
+Thus, `cldfzenodo` before version 2.0 cannot be used anymore. `cldfzenodo` is meant to be backwards compatible, i.e. provides the same Python API as `cldfzenodo` 1.x - but may issue deprecation warnings.

 ## Install